Noahdp/record-record/SECURITY.md

 2. **Dependencies**: Keep dependencies updated using `npm audit`
 3. **HTTPS**: Always use HTTPS in production environments
 4. **API Rate Limits**: Respect Discogs API rate limits to avoid service disruption

-## Disclosure Policy

-- We follow responsible disclosure principles
-- We will credit security researchers who report vulnerabilities (unless they prefer to remain anonymous)
-- We will coordinate with you on the disclosure timeline

-Thank you for helping keep Record Record secure!